Skip to main content

 Tier 3 is the part of the board where taste starts to matter more than consensus.
 These products still have real personality and enough collector memory to stay important, but they do not have the automatic authority of the tiers above them.

 This is where experienced collectors often find smart buys, because the lanes are still recognizable without being flattened by blanket hype.
+It is also where shorter-run premium branches and one-year concepts start to crowd the same neighborhood.

 Tier Overview

 These products are still real parts of the family, but they rely more on selective advanced-collector respect than on broad hobby consensus.
+This is where short-run premium experiments and one-year side lanes start showing their true level.

 The strongest middle of the Fleer / SkyBox family: real collector lanes, narrower audiences, and very little room for lazy buying.